 Skip to main content

-Make every Linux box feel like home.
+Make every Linux & macOS box feel like home.

 #

-curl https://raw.githubusercontent.com/you/dotfiles/main/bootstrap.sh | bash
+curl -fsSL https://raw.githubusercontent.com/USERNAME/dotfiles/main/bootstrap.sh | bash

-That’s it.
+That’s it!
 That’s the whole setup story.

 What you get